 - Why, what, and how to posts

-Additionally, when you write a blog post, the sweet spot for length seems to be about 1000 words.
-That’s when content really starts to perform well.
-Posts that are over 2000 words can do even better, so long as they are quality.
+Blog posts of around 1,000 words tend to perform the best.
+Posts that are over 2,000 words can do even better, so long as they are quality.
 That’s something to keep in mind when writing long blog posts.
 Do they need to be that long?
-Is it worth the time to read?
+Is it worth the time invested to read it?

 What tactics do you use to bolster your marketing automation usage?
 What do you use automation for?
 Did these tactics help?
 Let us know in the comments.